-Our second contribution is to carry out such a welfare comparison employing a modelconsistent measure of the welfare costs of fluctuations.
+Our second contribution is to carry out such a welfare comparison employing a model-consistent measure of the welfare costs of fluctuations.
 We show that super-active fiscal policies can dominate less active fiscal policies as well as active monetary policies.
-This remains the case when the debt target is increased and when the government issues long-term debt.
+While it is well known that active fiscal policies at the ZLB can lead to welfare improvements, our results demonstrate that these improvements can more than offset their poorer performance when the economy is not at the ZLB.
+This remains the case when we increase the level of steady-state debt and when the government issues long-term debt.
 However, super-active fiscal policies are most effective with a high debt target and when debt is short-term.
-The normative assessment suggests that both the existing literature and policy discussions based on conventional wisdom have focused too exclusively on the role of active monetary policies in the face of the ZLB.
+This normative assessment suggests that both the existing literature and policy discussions based on conventional wisdom have focused too exclusively on the role of active monetary policies in the face of the ZLB.

 Our third contribution is to provide an evaluation of active monetary/passive fiscal (AM/PF) and passive monetary/active fiscal (PM/AF) policy regimes when expectations are not rational.
 Given that the performance of policy rules depends heavily on their impact on future expectations, an important question is whether our findings are robust to deviations from rational expectations.
-To address this issue, we replace the assumption of rational expectations and instead assume bounded rationality, in the form of cognitive discounting, that causes less weight to be placed on future events.
+To address this issue, we drop the assumption of rational expectations and instead assume bounded rationality, in the form of cognitive discounting that causes less weight to be placed on expected future events.
 While reducing the impact of expected future output and inflation on the current equilibrium, cognitive discounting also leads to deviations from Ricardian equivalence.
 Under a passive fiscal policy, an increase in debt comes with increases in the expected future primary surpluses necessary to ensure debt sustainability.
 When those future surpluses are discounted, the debt level has wealth effects that are absent under rational expectations.
 As far as we are aware, ours is the first analysis of alternative monetary and fiscal rules under cognitive discounting.
 We find that deviating from rational expectations has significant implications for equilibrium determinacy; some policies that would normally be classified as regimes of passive monetary and active fiscal policies are inconsistent with a stable equilibrium.
 Cognitive discounting also leads to a large deterioration in the performance of PM/AF regimes.